-The primary reasons for collecting data through the HESES survey are to provide data to have an early indication of student numbers for 2016/17; to monitor funding allocations, fee grant costs estimates and fee income estimates; and to inform monitoring and policy decisions in instances where data are not yet available from other sources, for example, the HESA student record.
+The primary reasons for collecting data through the HESES survey are to have an early indication of student numbers for 2018/19; to monitor funding allocations and fee income estimates and forecasts; and to inform monitoring and policy decisions in instances where data are not yet available from other sources, for example, the HESA student record.
 An outline of the reasons for collecting the data on each table is given below.

 - Table 1 collects data relating to all completed registrations for the year.
 The data are used to gain a complete picture of the size of the sector and the scale of provision that is not fundable by HEFCW.
 The data in Table 1 are used to complement the WG predictions of the size of the sector and the draw on the student support budget in future.
 This information can be taken from the HESA record but it is currently not timely enough for these purposes. - Categories of undergraduate provision are collected broken down into degree and non-degree and by whether the registration is franchised out or not.
 This is to enable us to monitor levels of provision within undergraduate and monitor any changes in franchised provision available.
+We also use this as an update to the figures that were provided on the student number forecasts return in July.